hainbalazs/cssc-public/README.md

 # Carin Storage Space Calculator
 ## Project scope
 During an internship with TC&C Ltd., this project was developed with the aim of creating a simple and lightweight website serving as a marketing tool.
 The objective was to facilitate seamless integration into the company's existing website.
-The main purpose of this tool was to showcase the flexibility of the company's product, demonstrating its ability to adapt to diverse use cases and requirements by supporting a wide range of recording codecs.
+The primary purpose of this tool was to showcase the flexibility of the company's product, demonstrating its ability to adapt to diverse use cases and requirements by supporting a wide range of recording codecs.
 Through the utilization of this tool, potential customers can gain insights into how their storage needs would be impacted by implementing the company's product.

 ## Use-case
 This website provides a convenient tool for customers to estimate their storage requirements based on their recording preferences and usage patterns.